Aarhus-RadOnc-AI/Uncertainty-estimation-for-Head-and-Neck-tumour-Segmentation/README.md

    - neural_network.py (added additional Gaussian noise TTA sample to _internal_maybe_mirror_and_pred_3D())
    - all the involved trainer files (do_gaussian_noise=True)
    - predict.py
+   - predict_simple.py

-The below code were added to the prediction functions:
+The below code was added to the prediction functions:

 ```
             if m == 8:  #!
 2021/06/05 Add TTA of making gaussian noise